A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2024-20404: Cisco Finesse SSRF Vulnerability

-CVE-2024-20404 is a server-side request forgery flaw in Cisco Finesse that allows unauthenticated attackers to obtain sensitive information.
-This article covers technical details, affected versions, and mitigation.
+CVE-2024-20404 is a server-side request forgery flaw in Cisco Finesse's web interface that lets unauthenticated attackers access sensitive information.
+This article covers the technical details, affected systems, and mitigation.

 CVE-2024-20404 Overview

-A Server-Side Request Forgery (SSRF) vulnerability exists in the web-based management interface of Cisco Finesse that could allow an unauthenticated, remote attacker to conduct SSRF attacks on affected systems.
-This vulnerability stems from insufficient validation of user-supplied input for specific HTTP requests sent to the affected system.
-An attacker could exploit this vulnerability by sending a crafted HTTP request to the affected device, potentially obtaining limited sensitive information for services associated with the affected device.
+CVE-2024-20404 is a Server-Side Request Forgery (SSRF) vulnerability in the web-based management interface of Cisco Finesse.
+An unauthenticated, remote attacker can exploit this flaw by sending a crafted HTTP request to an affected device.
+Successful exploitation allows the attacker to obtain limited sensitive information from services associated with the affected system.

 Critical Impact